CeliaSomlai/celiasomlaih.github.io/menu/research.md

 Magin K, **Somlai-Haase C**, Schäfer RB and Lorke A (2017) *Regional-scale lateral carbon trans-port and CO2 evasion in temperate stream catchments*.
 Biogeosciences, 14(21), pp. 5003-5014.

-**Somlai-Haase C**, Knappe J and Gill L (2017) *Carbon dioxide emissions from a septic tank soakaway in a northern maritime climate.
+**Somlai-Haase C**, Knappe J and Gill L (2017) *Carbon dioxide emissions from a septic tank soakaway in a northern maritime climate*.
 Science of The Total Environment, 586, pp.485-491.

 #### 2015